Last Updated on

 For this stage, use this counting method: count, one inhale, one exhale.

-As with the previous stage, count for at least a few minutes, gently bringing your mind back to your breath if it gets mischievous.
+As with the previous stage, count for at least a few minutes, gently bringing your mind back to your breath when it inevitably gets mischievous.

 Instead of counting, simply allow your breath to come naturally, and pay attention to the sensations of breathing.
 Focus specifically on the transitions from inhale to exhale and back again, since these transitions are when you are most likely to get distracted.
 Try to see breathing as a continuous process rather than a series of inhales and exhales.